Marine Aircraft Group 49

-Marine Aircraft Group 49 is a United States Marine Corps Reserve aviation unit based at Joint Base McGuire–Dix–Lakehurst, New Jersey that is currently composed of squadrons that fly the MV-22B, CH-53E, AH-1Z, UH-1Y, UC-35D and UC-12F/W aircraft as well as an Aviation Logistics Squadron and Wing Support Squadron.
+Marine Aircraft Group 49 is a United States Marine Corps Reserve aviation unit based at the Fort Dix entity of Joint Base McGuire–Dix–Lakehurst, New Jersey that is currently composed of squadrons that fly the MV-22B, CH-53E, AH-1Z, UH-1Y, UC-35D and UC-12F/W aircraft as well as an Aviation Logistics Squadron and Wing Support Squadron.

 Mission

 The mission of MAG 49 is to organize, train, and equip combat ready squadrons to augment and reinforce the Active Marine Forces in time of war, national emergency or contingency operations by providing personnel to conduct assault support, offensive air support, operational support airlift, aviation logistics and aviation ground support capabilities to relieve operational tempo for active duty forces.